iccxu/cse15l-lab-reports/LabReport4/LabReport4.md

 It took me about 10 minutes according to the timer.

 ### Step 4: Log into ieng6
-In the terminal, I typed in `ssh cs15lfa23fk@ieng6.ucsd.edu` to log into ieng6.
+To begin, I wanted to log into the ieng6.
+In the terminal, I typed in `s''s''h' cs15lfa23fk@ieng6.ucsd.edu` to log into ieng6.

 ![Image](lab4_login.png)